Arlen22/arlen22.github.io/zapier-json-tools/README.md

 Contains two actions: Stringify and Parse.
 Both actions take the input fields, stringify them, and return them.

+This is especially useful for line_items.
+It also makes it a lot easier to get blocks of information into the Code for Zapier action.

+If you want to return an array, you can use the Code for Zapier action to return an array.
+Returning an array will cause the subsequent actions to be repeated for each item in the array.

+No external API calls are made.
+The action simply calls JSON.stringify or JSON.parse in its runtime and returns immediately.

 The code below is the entire code block for the API "call".
-As you can see, no web request is made.

 ### Stringify
 Each key in the dictionary is returned as a field with the value stringified.
 This is the code that runs.